amandeepmittal/amanhimself.dev/src/content/blog/multi-language-support-in-react-native-with-react-i18next.md

 The following libraries are going to be used for adding multi-language support to the app:

 - `i18next`: internationalization library.
-- `react-i18next`: provides binding for React and React Native projects using Hooks, High Order Components (HOCs), etc. We will use the `useTranslation` hook to translate the text within React Native function components.
+- `react-i18next`: provides binding for React and React Native projects using Hooks, High Order Components (HOCs), and so on.
+We will use the `useTranslation` hook to translate the text within React Native function components.
 - `react-native-localize`: provides helper functions to figure based on the device's localized language preference.
 - `@react-native-async-storage/async-storage`: is an unencrypted, asynchronous, persistent, key-value storage system that is global to the app.
 It is used to store the user's language preference such that it persists when the app restarts.